Landlord Guides · Last updated 1 June 2026

 Can I change the locks if my tenant stops paying rent?

 No. Self-help eviction is illegal in Gibraltar regardless of the circumstances.
-You must go through the courts to recover possession.
-Changing the locks without a court order exposes you to legal liability even if the tenant is clearly in breach of contract.
+You must apply to the Rent Tribunal to recover possession.
+Changing the locks without a possession order exposes you to legal liability even if the tenant is clearly in breach of contract.

 How much notice do I need to give a tenant who has lived there for five years?

-Minimum notice in Gibraltar is typically four weeks, but for a long-running tenancy the appropriate period may be longer.
+The minimum notice period under the Landlord and Tenant Act 1983 is typically four weeks, but for a long-running tenancy the appropriate period may be longer.
 Consult a Gibraltar solicitor for your specific situation before serving notice.
+The proposed Renters' Rights Bill 2025 would extend these minimums further if enacted.

-How long does eviction take through the Gibraltar courts?
+How long does eviction take through the Gibraltar Rent Tribunal?

 Ethan Roworth